nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `Task` class composes of the `Contact` class.
 A `Contact` object is a reference to a `Teammate` in the `AddressBook`, and contains the name of the `Teammate`.
 We chose this implementation over composing `Task` and `Teammate` directly so that it will be easier to save the `Task`'s assigned contacts in the storage.
 Furthermore, this prevents duplicated copies of `Teammate` objects created when we restart the app and populate the `Task`s with their assigned contacts.

-All `Tasks` are iterated through with their assigned `Contact`s updated upon edition/deletion of a `Teammate`, to ensure `Contact` is always accurate and points to an existing `Teammate`.
+All `Tasks` are iterated through with their assigned `Contact`s updated upon edition/deletion of a `Teammate`, to ensure `Contact` always points to an existing `Teammate` and contains up-to-date information about the `Teammate`.

 ### \[Proposed\] Undo/redo feature